 Start scouting for euonymus-scale and juniper-spruce spider mites.
 Begin treating hybrid rhododendron for borer insects.
 Check out hemlock shrubs for woolly adelgid early in March, and discuss treatment options with BB Barns staff.
 Here’s a good description of scale.

 And for fun, sign up for the Big Bug Hunt.
-They’ll give you alerts about pests headed your way, and you can participate in their citizen’s science project.
+They’ll alert you about pests headed your way, and you can participate in their citizen’s science project.
 (And yes, gardeners think this kind of thing is fun!)
 Get the kiddos involved in this one.

-Okay, that should totally keep you busy until April.
+Okay, that should keep you busy until April.
 Please reach out with all your questions!

-BB Barns serves Asheville, Western North Carolina, upstate South Carolina, and Tennessee.
+BB Barns serves Asheville, Western North Carolina, South Carolina, and Tennessee.